Calling all Visionary Businesses, Government & Community Leaders

-Calling all Coastal First Nations, Aquaculture Companies, Their Partners and Suppliers
+Calling all Coastal First Nations, Aquaculture Companies, Their Partners &Suppliers

 Vancouver Island University (VIU) is a valued member of the National ABM Network and attended ABM in Nanaimo in 2016.
-VIU is now getting ready to business match at ABM Vancouver Island in Port Hardy from March 27 to 29, 2017.
+VIU is now getting ready to business match at ABM Vancouver Island in Port Hardy from March 27 to 29, 2017 and we think they’re up to some awesome things.

-We think their First Nations Shellfish Summit is worth attending.
-Info below.
+Check out the First Nations Shellfish Summit below and consider attending.
 We will be there!

 The university operates the Deep Bay Marine Field Station, which is home to its Centre for Shellfish Research that conducts and supports both pure and applied coastal and marine research activities related to sustainable shellfish aquaculture development, preservation of coastal ecosystems, and inter-disciplinary projects involving local communities.